A robust implementation for solving the $S$-unit equation and several applications: Introduction

 The work of Gelfond and Schneider, resolving Hilbert's seventh problem in the affirmative (all irrational algebraic powers of algebraic numbers are transcendental once trivial cases are ignored), determined lower bounds on the absolute value of a $\mathbb{Q}$-linear combination of two $\mathbb{Q}$-linearly independent logarithms of algebraic numbers.
 Alan Baker's 1967 theorem \cite{Baker:1967} generalized these results to the case of many logarithms.
 Baker, W\"{u}stholz, and many others continued to improve these bounds.
 Naturally, one should ask if similar results are available over local fields, and indeed such results began to appear quickly.
 In 1968, Brumer proved the first analogue of Baker's work for $p$-adic logarithms \cite{Brumer:1967}, followed by many improvements and generalizations, such as the results of Yu \cite{Yu:1989}.
 Improvements in both the archimedean and nonarchimedean cases continue to appear, such as in \cite{GyoryYu:2006, Baker-Wustholz:2007, Yu:2007, Gyory:2019}.

 For any choice of $K$ and $S$, $\OKS^\times$ is a finitely generated $\Z$-module.
 Fixing a basis $\rho_1, \dots, \rho_t$ for the torsion free part, we can express any $x \in \OKS^\times$ as $x = \xi \cdot \prod_{i=1}^t \rho_i^{a_i}$ for some root of unity $\xi \in K$ and some $a_i \in \Z$.
 Building on the lower bounds for linear combinations of logarithms, Gy\H{o}ry \cite{Gyory:1979} determined effectively computable bounds for the exponents $a_i$.
 This was a great victory for computational number theory, as this provably restricted all solutions to \eqref{introeqn} to a finite search space.
 Unfortunately, the demonstrated bounds were enormous and as a matter of practice, it was computationally infeasible to conduct an exhaustive search for solutions, even in the very simplest cases.
-However, in \cite{deWeger:1989}, de Weger developed a method of algorithmically reducing the bounds to a manageable size, relying on the lattice basis reduction algorithm of Lenstra, Lenstra, and Lov\'{a}sz \cite{LLL:1982} (henceforth referred to as the ``LLL algorithm'').
+Baker and Davenport devised a clever method of reducing the bounds in special cases in \cite{BakerDavenport:1968}.
+However, in \cite{deWeger:1989}, de Weger built on the ideas of Baker-Davenport to develop a powerful general method of algorithmically reducing the bounds to a manageable size, relying on the lattice basis reduction algorithm of Lenstra, Lenstra, and Lov\'{a}sz \cite{LLL:1982} (henceforth referred to as the ``LLL algorithm'').
 Though it is has not been proven that de Weger's method will always reduce the bounds coming from the results in linear forms of logarithms, this is the rule in practice.
 In many cases, de Weger's approach provides sufficient improvements that, with careful sieving (or sometimes even with only brute force), the entire search space can be exhausted and complete lists of solutions can be enumerated.

 Beyond the improvements provided by LLL-based reduction, many mathematicians have developed further algorithms for efficiently searching below the ``LLL bounds'' provided by de Weger's work.
 Two powerful examples are reported in \cite{Wildanger:2000} and \cite{Smart:1999}.
 Increasingly, the theoretical improvements (assisted by technological improvements) have pushed ambitious and interesting computational problems within reach.
 For example, Smart determined the entire set of all genus $2$ curves over $\Q$ with good reduction away from $2$, based in part on solving \eqref{introeqn} for a family of number fields unramified away from $2$ \cite{Smart:1997}.